reuters-graphics/graphics-components/src/components/BodyText/stories/docs/component.md

-Body text includes the main text of your page.
+The `BodyText` creates the main text of your page.
+You can pass the `text` prop a [markdown-formatted](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) string, which will be parsed into paragraphs, headers, lists, blockquotes or whatever else you need.

+Use it like this:

 ```svelte
 <script>